danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 *Figure 7.4: Snippets of Vocable Code concerning the first conditional structure*

-The first statement uses the relational operator called **OR** (||) to check against the two conditions.
-If either of the two is true the program will execute the next two lines of code.
+The first statement uses the relational operator called **OR** (||) to check against the two conditions (the full list of relational operations is covered in the section of "Relational operations" in Chapter 2, "Variable geometry").
+If either of the two is true the program will execute the next two lines of code (see Lines 3-4).
 Naturally, the two conditions might not be met, and, in that case, `else` is used.
 This block of code determines which new text object should be selected for display as each person can only contribute two spoken/text statements, and some may have provided one.
 As such, some checking logic needs to be implemented in order to display the text.

 ```javascript
 if (gender == abs(2)) {